Incubaid/baardskeerder/doc/disk_format.rst

 The metadata block starts with a fixed magic denoting a Baardskeerder database.
 After this magic, a 1-byte version number is added.
 This should be 0x01 in the initial version(s).
-This version number should only be changed if invasive layout changes are made, since nodes themselves contain encoding versioning information as well.
+This version number should only be changed if invasive layout changes are made, since entries themselves contain encoding versioning information as well.

-Next follows a 64bit LSB unsigned integer, which contains the offset of the last valid commit node at the time the block was written.
-If no commit node was available (i.e. the database was empty), this should be 0.
+Next follows a 64bit LSB unsigned integer, which contains the offset of the last valid commit entry at the time the block was written.
+If no commit entry was available (i.e. the database was empty), this should be 0.

 Then follows a 32bit LSB unsigned int which works as a counter.
 It can safely overflow.
 Whenever a metadata block is updated, the counter value is